-Though it is personal preference the Bugatti Type 35 is regarded by many as one of the most beautiful pre-war racer from the legendary Bugatti Company.
-Its beauty is matched by its accomplishments, being one of the most successful pre-war racer winning over 1000 races and capturing the 1926 Grand Prix World Championship with 351 races.
-During that two year period it also claimed 47 records.
+Though it is personal preference the Bugatti Type 35 is regarded by many as one of the most beautiful pre-war racers from the legendary Bugatti Company.
+Its beauty is matched by its accomplishments, is one of the most successful pre-war racer winning over 1000 races and capturing the 1926 Grand Prix World Championship with 351 races.
+During that two year period, it also claimed 47 records.
 From 1925 through 1929 the Bugatti Type 35 dominated the Targa Florio.

 The first Bugatti Type 35 was introduced on August 3rd, 1924.
 It was powered by a modified engine used in the Type 29.
 The 3-valve 2-liter overhead cam straight-eight engine had five main bearings and producing around 90 horsepower.
 The suspension was comprised of leaf springs attached to solid axles.
 Stopping power was provided by drum brakes in the rear operated by cables which could be seen on the exterior of the vehicle.
 In total, there were 96 examples produced.

 There were multiple versions of the Type 35 which were specifically designed to accommodate many types of racers.
 The Type 35A, nicknamed 'Tecla' was an inexpensive version of the Type 35 and made its first appeared in May of 1925.
 Its nickname was given by the public after a maker of imitation jewelry.
 The engine was a reliable unit borrowed from the Type 30.
 It used three bearings, had smaller valves, coil ignition, and produced less horsepower than its Type 35 sibling.
 In total 139 examples of the Type 35A were created.